In honor of Valentine’s Day… this post is called, “Our Story.” (As previously shared on our wedding site back in the day when we had a wedding site.)

 One date turned into two.
 Then five.
 Then ten.
 And each day only got better.
 I kept thinking to myself, when will this fun exciting feeling wear off?
 And when it never did, I knew I’d found a good thing.

-It was in November of 2007 after an intense weekend at The Hawk at KU (more specifically the Boom Boom Room, if you’ve been there then you know) when Chris and I were sitting in his Fiji frat room when he officially asked me to be his girlfriend.
+It was in November of 2007 after an intense road trip weekend to The Hawk at KU (more specifically the Boom Boom Room, if you’ve been there then you know) when Chris and I were sitting in his Fiji frat room and he officially asked me to be his girlfriend.
 He had just smashed an Italian Jimmy Johns sub as he often did back then and his breath smelled like a meat shop, but I hardly noticed.
 He had just asked me to be his girlfriend and I was ecstatic.

 Then he told me he was moving to Spain in a month.

 And thus began our five month long distance relationship just one month into dating.
 Luckily for us, 2008 technology was off the charts and I spent my days sitting in the school Union looking like I was an obsessed gamer with my huge ear phones, microphone, and mini web camera always set up.
 We spent hours Skyping each other every day.
 The time difference was challenging, but we made do.